godspeedelbow/writing/async-await.md

 ```

 **Note:**
-- there's a need for nested Promises because earlier data (e.g. `user`) needs to be accessible to be used later (i.e. when logging it)
+- Promises are nested because earlier data (ie. `user` and `posts`) needs to be accessible to be used later
-- you can also store data in the function scope of `run`.
-Then you don't need to nest Promises, as they all have access to the data via the function scope of `run`.
-You can also use a Promise library to store the data on a context object so that it is available in subsequent Promises (usually via `this`).
-However, both solutions don't scale well as functionality increases in complexity

 ### callbacks with [`async` module](http://caolan.github.io/async/)